-In the summer term students will study a unit on rites of passage from a number of cultural and religious traditions.
+In the summer term students will study a unit on rites of passage from several cultural and religious traditions.
 They will focus on the use of ritual and symbol in these rites and how they help people make sense of life.